allegro/blog/_posts/2021-12-29-readable-tests-by-example.md

 * `client`: provides information on client scoring (VIP, STANDARD)

-* `common`: it contains common concepts, objects that appear in other contexts, e.g. the Money class
+* `common`: contains common concepts, objects that appear in other contexts, e.g. the Money class

 * `delivery`: calculates the delivery price based on the defined policy